AlexDesBen/ORE_DM_Tools/README.md

 # ORE_DM_Tools

 2017-02-22

 Included in /src/
 Main.py
 ClassExtra.py
 ClassHitLocation.py
 ClassPerso.py
 SortAlgorithm.py
 TallyAlgorithm.py

 Included in /Input/
 data.csv

 All these files from the ORE sub folder in Personal MacBookPro Note : All code launched through Main.py
 Note 2 : Only works in python2
-	Note 3 : Code will fail since previous version had Input in src subfolder Note 4 : modifications to name of input subfolder Note 5 : test to validate ssh implementation
+Note 3 : Code will fail since previous version had Input in src subfolder Note 4 : modifications to name of input subfolder
+Note 5 : test to validate ssh implementation

+2017-07-28

+changed format to v01 and v02 with new iteration of kv interface